 - In 1992, political parties in Sweden had around 625 000 members, while in 2017, the number was 255 883.

-- At the beginning of the 1990s, every second adult Swede was an active member of a certain civil society organisation.
+- At the beginning of the 1990s, every second adult Swede was an active member of a certain civil society organization.
 Today, almost every third Swede is active in some NGO or similar.

 - In Sweden, there is no official demand that politicians and candidates have to live in the constituency they are representing.
-This means that politicians in practice can represent municipalities and regions where they are not living nor having experience.
+This means that politicians in practice can represent municipalities and regions where they are not living or have experience.

-- In general, Swedish politicians are Europe among the most negative ones towards direct democracy by having negative attitudes towards ideas of popular referendums as at local levels.
+- Swedish politicians in Europe are among the most negative ones towards direct democracy by having negative attitudes towards ideas of popular referendums at local levels.

-- The voting participation during general elections in Sweden is still one of the highest globally seen.
+- Voting participation during general elections in Sweden is still among the highest globally seen.
 It often goes beyond 85%.
 However, there are big local differences when comparing municipalities and their economic situations and income per capita.
-Within the big cities Stockholm, Gothenburg and Malmoe the differences can be high where 40–50 % of adult residents living in areas with higher numbers of low-income earners and immigrated individuals are abstaining from voting
+Within the big cities Stockholm, Gothenburg and Malmoe the differences can be high where 40–50 % of adult residents living in areas with higher numbers of low-income earners and immigrated individuals are abstaining from voting.

 - Swedish Members of Parliament are expected within their party formations to always vote as “the crowd is voting”, and not to vote individually on different issues.
-This means that parliamentarians are often not voting in accordance with their ambitions and interests, and often not willing nor able to vote according to majorities within their constituencies.
+This means that parliamentarians often do not vote according to their ambitions and interests, and are often neither willing nor able to vote according to majorities within their constituencies.
 One big difference is how Swedish Members of the European Parlarimen are voting where they have better possibilities to be flexible.

 - Despite that, almost every third voter in Sweden during the 2018 general elections was 65+ years old, only around 2,5% of Swedish MPs are above 65.

-- Compared to many other nations worldwide, Sweden’s constitution (basic law) can be changed easily.
-In practice, Swedish representative democracy could be abolished within 14 months through simple majority voting in the parliament and extra elections.
+- Sweden’s constitution (basic law) can be changed easily compared to many other nations worldwide.
+Swedish representative democracy could be abolished within 14 months through simple majority voting in the parliament and extra elections.

 - There is no constitutional court in Sweden.
-However, in recent years, the idea of a constitutional court or tribunal has been gaining popularity.
+However, the idea of a constitutional court or tribunal has been gaining popularity in recent years.